leonidscott/similar-sailor/README.md

 * **Testing:**  Given the timeline, and short lifespan of the code, I didn't write any tests.
 That goes against every fiber of my being.
 However, I was able to validate my work via testing in the REPL.
 I tried setting up front end testing in a local branch, but the framework was new to me.
 With time constraints I wasn't able to integrate it into the stack.
 My preferred clojure test library is midje, and I am familiar with both Travis CI and Jenkins for continuous integration.
 * **Incorporating Databases:** Typically tills will check a database to make sure that what the user is trying to buy is actually in stock.
 Moreover, each till will write to the database once a sale is complete to update inventory.
-There are typically multiple tills trying read/write to a database.
+There are typically multiple tills trying to read/write to a database.
 Below is an ERD diagram I made for a till program I made in a databases class.
 I wasn't about to implement all of this, but it would have been nice to use a database to keep an updated inventory.
 * **Incorporating Pictures:** I would have been nice to the pictures in the JSON.
 I would have tried to make a separate element that reads from `@treats` and creates images.

 ![Till-ERD](lab9ERD.png)